xcore/sc_usb_device/app_hid_mouse_demo/doc_quickstart/quickstart.rst

 app_hid_mouse_demo Quick Start Guide
 ------------------------------------

-This application demonstrates how to create a USB 2.0 HID class device.
+This application demonstrates how to create a High Speed USB 2.0 HID class device.
 It uses the XMOS U16 Slicekit Core Board (XP-SKC-U16) in conjunction with the Mixed Signal Slice Card (XA-SK-MIXED SIGNAL).

 The application provides:

-    * A USB HID-class device which provides a two-button mouse implementation.
+    * A USB HID-class device which provides a simple mouse implementation with no buttons.
     * The mouse is controlled by the joystick on the Mixed Signal Slice.

+*Note:* this application provides a standard USB HID Device and as a result will not require drivers to run on Windows, Mac or Linux.

 Hardware Setup
 --------------